 - While the COSI campaign was cancelled for 2020 due to travel restriction related to COVID-19, we are hoping to fly in 2021.
 More details about the 2020 campaign can found at COSI 2020.

 - Carolyn submitted a paper on COSI 511 keV (electron-positron annihilation) measurements to ApJ, and the submitted version is available at arXiv:1912.00110.

-- The COSI group has been very active at conferences and seminars since the 2016 flight, with over 30 abstracts presented!
-For a selection of this work please see: Clio’s HEAD Meeting talk, Alex’s paper on GRB polarization, Carolyn’s overview of the 2016 flight, and John’s overview of the science results!
+- Some less recent COSI talks and papers: Clio’s HEAD Meeting talk, Alex’s paper on GRB polarization, Carolyn’s overview of the 2016 flight, and John’s overview of the science results!

 COSI is a balloon-borne soft gamma-ray (0.2-5 MeV) telescope designed to study astrophysical sources of nuclear line emission and gamma-ray polarization.
 Learn more by reading about the Science behind COSI, its Design and related Publications.